 Note: See Entrant Corner for Equipment provided & Stage Plans on Sydney Eisteddfod website: sydneyeisteddfod.com.au/entrant-corner

 Maximum of 60 chairs and 50 music stands, a grand piano, and a large complement of percussion instruments are provided for events in this category.
 Instruments additional to those provided must be supplied by the group.

 b) Brought in by the musicians:

-- Small instruments, taken out of their cases, will remain with individual musicians and be taken into the auditorium to be seated as the groups arrive.
+- Small instruments, taken out of their cases, will remain with individual musicians and be taken into the auditorium as the groups arrive to be seated.

-- For larger instruments a space will be provided in the foyer where the groups can store their instruments – provided these are supervised by someone from each group, as Sydney Eisteddfod cannot be responsible for them.
+- For larger instruments (e.g. cellos, double bass, etc) a space will be provided in the foyer where the groups can store their instruments - provided these are supervised by someone from each group, as Sydney Eisteddfod cannot be responsible for them.

-2nd ~ 5 Kings Langley Public School Junior Band
+2nd ~ 5 Cherrybrook Public School Training Band (Cherrybrook)

-H/C ~ 8 Crestwood Public School Junior Band (Baulkham Hills)
+3rd ~ 4 Matthew Pearce PS Junior Band (Baulkham Hills)